-The high low method takes the two most extreme values of the total cost, the highest and the lowest, and uses the difference between these two values to estimate the fixed and variable cost elements.
+The high low method takes the two most extreme values of activity, the highest activity and the lowest activity, and uses the difference between these two values and the associated total cost to estimate the fixed and variable cost elements.

 The accounting high low method works on the basis that the variable cost per unit and the fixed costs are assumed not to change throughout the range of the two values used.

 As an example of how to calculate high low method, suppose a business had the following information relating to its costs.